 Lobster, a marketplace for social-media users to license their own user-generated content closes a £1 million Series A funding.
 TechCrunch reports investors include KL10CH (aka “The Key”), a tech hub co-working space in Moscow, Russia where the startup’s dev team is currently based; and Nikolay Katorzhnov, the former CEO of Otkritie Capital, who is contributing £500,000; along with various other unnamed investors making smaller contributions.

-CEO Olga Egorsheva says the Series A will help expand their marketing and partner presence overseas.
+CEO of Lobster, Olga Egorsheva says the Series A will help expand their marketing and partner presence overseas.

 “This is really the next step for us.
-It’s really that moment where we start scaling not only the contributor usage but the customer usage — and we need to put some money in, some fuel in, to really make it take off in the key markets.”
+It’s really that moment where we start scaling not only the contributor usage but the customer usage — and we need to put some money in, some fuel in, to really make it take off in the key markets,” Egorsheva said.

-“We have customers in the U.S., we have a few users in the U.S. and all over the world but we want to market more intensively in the U.S. — to businesses, to different agencies and media creatives, and through API integrations.”
+“We have customers in the U.S., we have a few users in the U.S. and all over the world but we want to market more intensively in the U.S. — to businesses, to different agencies and media creatives, and through API integrations,” The Lobster CEO said.

 Lobster’s AI powered search, which also works with video can identify and auto-tag features like color palette, photos without people and perform even more specific searches, such as for different genders, ethnicities, ages and facial/emotional expressions.